 Q1 - Upper quartile 31% 69%

-In 2022, women occupied 31% of jobs in the highest paying quartile, 5% more than in 2020 and 2021, when women held 26% of jobs in this quartile.
+In 2023, women occupied 31% of jobs in the highest paying quartile.
 It’s the greater number of men than women in higher paid roles that mostly explains the gender pay gap at Starling.

 We endeavour to make continued progress towards eliminating our gender pay gap as we believe that this is the right thing to do, and is in line with our purpose and values.